Maxylakers/weather-API-with-Terraform-via-AzureDevOps/README.md

 - Build the project into a Docker image using: docker build -t scorpionrevolver/weatherapi

 - Once completed, push the image to Docker Hub using: docker push scorpionrevolver/weatherapi

+- Set up Azure DevOps environment and add Service Connections to both Docker Hub and Azure Resource Manager

+- Create an Azure Pipeline and use GitHub and code source

+- Select Docker to get the auto generated YAML file

+- Generate and replace the last task to include a build and push command with details of the container registry and container repository.

+- Save and run the script to run the pipeline build and push the build to Docker Hub.